J&J Medical Connect

 • Proportion of patients achieving Investigator's Global Assessment (IGA) 0/1 response at week 24

-• Proportion of patients achieving ≥90% improvement in Psoriasis Area and Severity Index (PASI 90) response at week 24
+• Proportion of patients achieving ≥90% improvement in Psoriasis Area and Severity (PASI 90) response at week 24

 • LS mean change from BL in 36-item Short-Form Health Survey Physical Component Summary (SF-36 PCS) at week 24 (health-related quality of life)